 CMS and the ONC have also updated their free SRA tool.
 NIST has also released a free tool designed for healthcare entities to comply with HIPAA.
 Despite having a free tool available, it is still difficult to complete the entire requirement, as the tool does not identify technical vulnerabilities, including encryption deficiencies.
 The tools are also both quite lengthy consisting of over 400 questions that are highly technical.

-There are some simple steps you can take to get you started on your risk analysis:
+Steps to get you started on your risk analysis:

 - Scope the assessment: Identify what the purpose of your risk analysis is and what areas of your organization will be included in the risk analysis.